numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - Rank and column space:
     - Rank is the number of dimensions in the output of a transformation
-        - Rank 1: When the output of a transformation is a line
+        - Rank 1: When the output of a transformation is a 1D line
         - Rank 2: When the output of a transformation is a 2D plane
         - Rank 3: When the output of a transformation is a 3D space
-    - The set of all possible outputs for our Matrix Av (line, 2D plane, 3D space) is the "column space" of our Matrix
+    - The set of all possible outputs for our Matrix Av (1D line, 2D plane, 3D space) is the "column space" of our Matrix (also sometimes called the "range" or "image" of the transformation)
     - Why?
 Because the columns of a Matrix tell us where the basis vectors land
     - And the span of those transformed basis vectors gives us all possible outputs
     - So span of Matrix columns = column space
     - And rank is the number of dimensions in the column space
     - Full-rank Matrix: when rank equals the number of Matrix columns, it is as high as can be for that dimension

+- Full rank cases:
-    - For square matrices, the transformation preserves the dimension, the determinant is nonn-0 and the inverse exists
+    - For square matrices, "full rank" means that the transformation preserves the dimension, the determinant is non-0 and the inverse exists
-    - For non-square matrices, "full rank" means the maximum possible rank, where rank cannot exceed the smaller of the two dimensions (rows or columns)
+    - For non-square matrices, "full rank" means the maximum possible rank, where rank cannot exceed the smaller of the two dimensions (rows or columns); and it does not guarantee invertibility
     - Why?
-Because rank represents the dimension of the output space you actually reach, and you're limited by:
+Because rank represents the dimension of the output space we actually reach, and we are limited by:
-        - How many independent directions you start with (columns = input dimension)
+        - How many independent directions we start with (columns = input dimension)
-        - How many independent directions you can express in the output (rows = output dimension)
+        - How many independent directions we can express in the output (rows = output dimension)
-        - You can't create more independent directions than you started with, AND you can't express more independent directions than the output space allows.
+        - We can't create more independent directions than we started with, AND we can't express more independent directions than the output space allows.
         - Therefore, 3x5 and 5x3 matrices both have a rank of 3

 - Null space:
     - The 0 vector is always included in the column space (because the origin remains fixed)
+    - The set of vectors that lands on the origin is called the "null space" or "kernel" of the Matrix
+    - It is the space of all vectors that become null (land on the 0 vector)
     - For a full-rank transformation, the only vector that lands at the origin is the 0 vector itself
     - But for matrices that aren't full rank (which squish space into a smaller dimension), we can have many vectors that land on 0
-    - If a 2D transformation squishes space onto a line, there is a separate line (in a different direction) full of vectors that get squished onto the origin
+    - If a 2D transformation squishes space onto a 1D line, there is a separate line (in a different direction) full of vectors that get squished onto the origin
-    - If a 3D transformation squishes space onto a plane, there is a line full of vectors that land on the origin
+    - If a 3D transformation squishes space onto a 2D plane, there is also a line full of vectors that land on the origin
-    - So for example, if a 3×3 matrix has rank 2, the dimension of its null space is a 1-D line
+    - So for instance, if a 3×3 matrix has rank 2, the dimension of its null space is a 1D line
-    - If a 3D transformation squishes space onto a line, there is a PLANE full of vectors that land on the origin
+    - If a 3D transformation squishes space onto a 1D line, there is a PLANE full of vectors that land on the origin
-    - The set of vectors that lands on the origin is called the Null space or Kernel of the Matrix
-    - It is the space of all vectors that become null (land on the 0 vector)
+    - Rank-nullity theorem: For any matrix, number of columns - rank = null space dimension
+    - Why?
+3×3 with rank 2 means null space dimension is 1 (because 3 - 2 = 1)
+    - A 5×7 matrix with rank 4 means null space dimension is 3 (because 7 - 4 = 3)

+- Null space in equations:
-    - In terms of a linear system of equations, the null space gives you all the possible solutions to the Ax = 0 equation
+    - In terms of a linear system of equations, the null space gives us all the possible solutions to the Ax = 0 equation
     - For the general solution to Ax = v, we need the particular solution + the null space.
     - Why?
-Example analogy: Imagine a 3D transformation that squishes space onto a plane (rank 2).
-The null space is a line perpendicular to that plane.
-If v is on the output plane, there's a whole line of starting vectors that land on v
-    - That line of solutions = one particular solution + all vectors in the null space
+If a 3D transformation squishes onto a 2D plane, and v is on that 2D plane, then there is an entire LINE of starting vectors that all landed on v!
+That line is parallel to the null space line.
+So if we pick any point on that line, it's a solution for v.
-    - Moving along the null space doesn't change where you land (you stay on v)
+    - So we do: find one vector that lands on v + null space = line of vectors that land on v
+    - This is shifting the null space line so it passes through our particular solution point
+    - If the null space is a line through the origin, our solution line is that same line but translated so it passes through our particular solution instead of through the origin
+    - The particular solution (one vector that satisfies Ax = v)
+    - Plus the null space (all solutions to the homogeneous equation Ax = 0)
+    - Equals the general solution (all vectors that satisfy Ax = v)

 - Summary:
-    - How to think of linear systems of equations geometrically
+    - We can think of linear systems of equations geometrically
     - Each system has a linear transformation associated with it
     - When transformation has an inverse, we can use it to solve the system
     - Otherwise, column space lets us understand when a solution even exists (when v is on the column space)
     - And the idea of null space helps us understand what the set of all possible solutions can look like

---
+---

 ### Video 8: Non-square matrices as transformation between dimensions